divad12/blog/_posts/2012-01-05-my-experiment-in-daily-idea-generation.markdown

 ## All ideas

 This is the raw list of my stream-of-consciousness writing, with some points edited to be clearer.
+(See below for my favourites.)

 <p>
     <div id="all-ideas">